-Erin is a civil litigator at MT+Co. and has represented clients in mediations, arbitrations, and before all levels of court in British Columbia, as well as the BC Human Rights Tribunal and the National Energy Board, on litigation matters ranging from Aboriginal rights and title to corporate commercial and property disputes.
+Erin is a civil litigator at MT+Co.
+She represents clients in mediations, arbitrations, and before all levels of court in British Columbia.
+She also advocates on behalf of clients before the BC Human Rights Tribunal and the National Energy Board.

-Erin also enjoys taking on passion projects, especially those involving animal rights advocacy.
-Recently, she co-represented an intervenor before the BC Court of Appeal on a case concerning dangerous dog destruction orders under the Vancouver Charter.
+Erin has undertaken pro bono animal rights advocacy.
+She co-represented the Canadian Veterinary Medical Association – Society of BC Veterinarians before the BC Court of Appeal on a case concerning dangerous dog destruction orders under the Vancouver Charter.

 - Called to the Bar in BC, 2018